“The state of being not or no longer needed or useful” (dictionary.com)

-What do you think the writer is trying to tell the reader here?
-Let’s look at the following words/phrases: young boy, child, four-year-old kid, child (again), played with other children.
+What do you think the author was trying to tell the reader here?
+Let’s look at the following words/phrases: young boy, child, four-year-old, kid, child (again), and played with other children.
 Could this character be a child?
 No, I don’t think that’s it. 😉 Just joking.

 It would have been obvious the character was a child by just stating, “He was a young boy, a child in fact.”
 Some might wonder why it couldn’t be left as “He was a young boy”?
 When I think of a young boy, personally, a school-aged child comes to mind, but someone who hasn’t made it too far (as in high school).
 Perhaps, a child between kindergarten and middle school.
 Someone who is under preteen age.
 That’s why I left “a child in fact” included.
 That’s an easy example.
 Let’s try this next one.

 (The above example was found at https://writingcooperative.com/3-types-of-redundant-writing-and-how-to-avoid-them-1f83ff70064b) You can check the full example out at this link; it’s like a redundancy nightmare.